Report blames poor welds for Mexico City subway collapse

 Ballast was added between the train's tracks during those repairs, and some say extra weight and possible poor maintenance could have been potential factors in the collapse.

-An official 2017 survey of damage caused by a deadly 7.1 magnitude quake showed indications of construction defects.
+An official 2017 survey of damage from a deadly 7.1 magnitude quake showed indications of construction defects.
 Authorities decided on quick patches, welding props under the bowed beams and reopening service.

 Ebrard has argued that subsequent investigations showed the line was judged to comply with standards when it was built.
 He wrote that “the supervision and maintenance that was up to the administration that succeeded mine remains in large part an unknown.”